 The practise of yoga can also relieve stress, anxiety, and depression.
 One study has shown that people who practised yoga had improved self-esteem and less psychological distress than those who didn’t.
 Another study found that regular yoga practice reduced symptoms of depression by 46% for women with fertility issues.

 Morning yoga is a great way to get the day started in a positive and productive way.
 The physical activity will help you clear your mind and relieve any stress and anxiety you are feeling.

 It is also important to start the day with some quality time for yourself!

 5. Morning Yoga Helps You Stay Focused and Alert

 Yoga is a great way to start your morning.
 Not only does it help you get your blood flowing and energize you, but it also helps to keep your mind alert and focused.
 Yoga has been shown to improve memory function, mood, focus, and productivity.

 Some people think that yoga is just another form of exercise that will help them stay physically fit.
 What they don’t know is that it can also help their minds as well as their bodies!
-It improves concentration and focus for children in school, adults in the workplace, and even for seniors in retirement homes who may have dementia or Alzheimer’s disease.
+It improves concentration and focus for everyone from children to adults.

 6. Morning Yoga Can Enhance Your Mindset to Get Things Done

 Yoga does wonders for the body, but it can also do wonders for the mind.
 It is a great way to start your day and get things done.